 The Qualcomm bid could have a number of possible repercussions:

-- Delay of use of a portion of the spectrum.
+Delay of use of a portion of the spectrum.
 However, the auctions are arranged so that no bidder can block development in a specific geography.

-- Prying away of some WiMAX deployments to LTE, particularly the TD-LTE version spearheaded by the Chinese.
+Prying away of some WiMAX deployments to LTE, particularly the TD-LTE version spearheaded by the Chinese.

-- An increased market potential for WiMAX/LTE multiple mode chipsets.
+An increased market potential for WiMAX/LTE multiple mode chipsets.

+Each of these events portrays how much the industry has converged: WiMAX is crossing the threshold to become more mainstream, even while limited by spectrum access.
+LTE a close cousin in terms of technology is being positioned as both a BWA as well as next generation mobile network.
 Sprint and Clearwire’s recent interviews further clarify that the company is, after all, a network operator rather than a religious technology advocate.
 Sprint’s choice of the name “EVO 4G” is particularly well suited and telling: one flavor of technology or the other does not shackle The ‘nature’ of devices on IP networks.
 In fact, the major reason for the disruptive shift to open applications development environments and open ‘all-IP’ WRAN, wireless radio access, has been to allow greater degree of freedom from specific hardware network and device environments.
 The introduction of the EVO 4G marks a capstone event for the coming together of broadband and wireless.